Homotopies in Grothendieck fibrations: Examples of -fibrations

 Now, by Proposition~\ref{prop:mfib-hofb-wedge}, we can take our cartesian lifts $h^*P\to{}P$ and $k^*Q\to{}Q$ to be the image under $\gamma$ of cartesian lifts of $h$ and $k$ in $(\C^\to)_\fb$ -- where we recall that ``cartesian'' in $(\C^\to)_\fb$ means ``pullback square''.

 We thus have a commutative cube

-in $\C$ in which the right, left, and bottom faces are pullback squares, and $\hat{g}$ is a weak equivalence.
+in $\C$ in which the right, left, and bottom faces (and hence -- by three application of the ``2-of-3'' rule -- also the top face) are pullback squares, and $\hat{g}$ is a weak equivalence.
 We want to show that $\hat{f}$ is a weak equivalence (since this would imply, by Proposition~\ref{prop:mfib-hofb-cocart-crit}, that $p'$ is cocartesian).
-But by \S\ref{fact:modc-fib-clos}, $\hat{k}$ is a fibration, and by Proposition~\ref{prop:cuberule}, the top face is a pullback square, and hence $\hat{f}$ is a weak equivalence by the right properness of $\C$.
+But by \S\ref{fact:modc-fib-clos}, $\hat{k}$ is a fibration, and the domain and codomain of $\hat{g}$ are fibrant (since they admit fibrations to the fibrant objects $C$ and $D$), and hence $\hat{f}$ is a weak equivalence by Proposition~\ref{prop:right-proper-between-fibs}.

-\prop If $\C$ is right proper, then the cocartesian morphisms in $\Ho(\C^\to)_\fb$ satisfy Frobenius reciprocity. \pf The argument is similar to the one in Proposition~\ref{prop:mfib-hofb-cocart-stab}.
+\prop Given a morphism $f\colon{}A\to{}B$ in $\C_\fb$, the cocartesian morphisms in $\Ho(\C^\to)_\fb$ lying over $f$ satisfy Frobenius reciprocity. \pf The argument is similar to the one in Proposition~\ref{prop:mfib-hofb-cocart-stab}.

-Let $f:A\to{}B$ be a morphism in $\C$.
-It suffices to check that for each $Q\in\Ob\fib{HoF_\fb(\C)}^A$ and each $P\in\Ob\fib{HoF_\fb(\C)}^B$, there is \emph{some} cocartesian lift $q:Q\to{}Q'$ of $f$, \emph{some} cartesian lift $\ct:f^*P\to{}P$ and \emph{some} product diagrams $Q\xot{\pi_1}Q\wedge{}f^*P\tox{\pi_2}f^*P$ and $Q'\xot{\pi_1}Q'\wedge{}P\tox{\pi_2}P$ for which the induced morphism $q\wwdge\!\ct$ -- i.e., the unique morphism over $f$ making the following diagram commute -- is cocartesian.
+Let $f\colon{}A\to{}B$ be a morphism in $\C$.
+It suffices to check that for each $Q\in\Ob\fib{HoF_\fb(\C)}^A$ and each $P\in\Ob\fib{HoF_\fb(\C)}^B$, there is \emph{some} cocartesian lift $q\colon{}Q\to{}Q'$ of $f$, \emph{some} cartesian lift $\ct\colon{}f^*P\to{}P$ and \emph{some} product diagrams $Q\xot{\pi_1}Q\wedge{}f^*P\tox{\pi_2}f^*P$ and $Q'\xot{\pi_1}Q'\wedge{}P\tox{\pi_2}P$ for which the induced morphism $q\wwdge\!\ct$ -- i.e., the unique morphism over $f$ making the following diagram commute -- is cocartesian.

-Now, as in Proposition~\ref{prop:mfib-hofb-cocart-stab}, we choose the cartesian morphism $\ct:f^*P\to{}P$ to be the image of a cartesian lift of $f$ in $(\C^\to)_\fb$, and the cocartesian lift $q$ to be the image a morphism $(\hat{f},f):Q\to{}Q'$ in $(\C^\to_\fb)$ with $\hat{f}$ a weak equivalence.
+Now, as in Proposition~\ref{prop:mfib-hofb-cocart-stab}, we choose the cartesian morphism $\ct\colon{}f^*P\to{}P$ to be the image of a cartesian lift of $f$ in $(\C^\to)_\fb$, and the cocartesian lift $q$ to be the image a morphism $(\hat{f},f)\colon{}Q\to{}Q'$ in $(\C^\to_\fb)$ with $\hat{f}$ a weak equivalence.
 Similarly, we choose (using Proposition~\ref{prop:modc-hofb-prods}) the product diagrams to be the images of product diagrams in $(\C/A)_{\fb}$ and $(\C/B)_\fb$ -- which, we recall, are pullback diagrams in $\C$.

 We then, as in Proposition~\ref{prop:mfib-hofb-cocart-stab}, end up with a cube in $\C$ in which the same three faces are pullbacks and the same edge is a weak equivalence, and we have to show that the same edge is a weak equivalence.
 And of course, we do this using the same argument we used in Proposition~\ref{prop:mfib-hofb-cocart-stab}.